CrackerCat/IDA_Pro_7.5/README.md

 Freeupload: Use ublock Origin or universal bypass extension to boost countdown and block ads

+If you want to keep up-to-date, use Tor Browser and visit this onion webpage http://fuckilfakp5d6a5t.onion/.
+Here you can download any versions of IDA Pro, SDK etc. Keep in mind, new update does not mean it will be leaked just yet.
+Wait for any leakers to leak out latest IDA Pro.
+It can take long time to do

 ### **7.5 (With ALL decompilers) (Windows)**
 Google Drive
 - 7.5.20.1028 SP3 Portable: https://drive.google.com/file/d/1BWuGxpLbOasHVQB7DDRB0_1a3R2BW5-n/view